cristianoliveira/snipgpt/README.md

 - BASH: Sometimes I like to create small bash scripts, but I forget every single time how to do simple things like check if a variable is empty or loop through lists, because of the bash's odd syntax.
 - CSS: I know a given selector/property exists, but I forgot the syntax and arguments.
 - BOILERPLATE: Sometimes I just need a quick boilerplate to start experimenting on something or just to getting started. (see examples below)

-- ETC: Any case where I know what I want to do, but the syntax is on the way. :)
+**It works in any case where I know what I want to do, but the syntax is on the way.**  :)

 ### Demo